Upsolver/Documentation_Old/UpSQL/aggregate-streaming-data.md

  GROUP BY user_id, UNIX_EPOCH_TO_DATE(event_time)
 ```

-Note that when performing the above query (and any aggregation), Upsolver's default behavior is to replace an existing row in the table when its aggregation is updated.
+Note that when performing the above query (and any aggregation), Upsolver's default behavior is to replace an existing row in the table when it's aggregation is being updated.

 We can avoid such situation using UpSQL's APPEND ON DUPLICATE feature.

 ### **APPEND ON DUPLICATE**

-This allows queries to be defined the same as they would be in a non-streaming context.
+This allows queries to be defined the same as they would have been defined in a non-streaming context.

 By setting `APPEND ON DUPLICATE`, the table will instead be appended to, which will result in multiple rows with the same keys in the final table.

-The following query demonstrates this:
+The following query demonstrates how to use APPEND ON DUPLICATE:

 ```SQL
 SELECT user_id, UNIX_EPOCH_TO_DATE(event_time), COUNT_DISTINCT(*) events